semaphoreci/semaphore/docs/docs/using-semaphore/insights.md

 <VideoTutorial title="How to use Project Insights" src="https://www.youtube.com/embed/LKEy2ow7Shw?si=FaMnvO6lU2ZV5c3R" />

 Project Insights provides productivity metrics about your [CI pipelines](../pipelines).
-You can, for instance, how long your pipelines take on average and the number of workflow runs in a given period.
-Use this information to assess the productivity of your development team.
+You can, for instance, how long your pipelines take on average or create a dashboard to track deployment activity.

 ## How to view project insights {#view}